Catherine Nevin: Murder prime suspect

 Although he was never charged in relation to the murder of Tom Nevin, notorious career criminal Patrick "Dutchy" Holland was later designated by Gardaí as being the prime suspect who carried out the contract killing on behalf of Catherine Nevin, as he had been working as a freelance hitman in the greater Dublin area since his release from prison in 1994.
 Additionally, after Holland's photo was widely circulated in the media due to his alleged involvement in the murder of Veronica Guerin, witnesses came forward identifying him as a regular customer at Jack White's Inn during the mid-1990s.
 Further investigations discovered that other patrons, who were aware of Holland's reputation, discretely pointed him out to Catherine Nevin as someone to be cautious of, as he was a violent criminal with previous convictions for firearms offences.
 In a 2008 interview with Hot Press magazine, Holland denied involvement in the death of Tom Nevin, asserting that Gardaí had associated him to the murder simply because he was living in nearby Brittas Bay at the time.
 Although Holland admitted being an infrequent visitor to Jack White's Inn and knowing Catherine Nevin to see, he claimed to have never spoke to her or had any interactions.
-Some Garda were reportedly sceptical of Holland's involvement, feeling that a professional gangster such as him would not have accepted the relatively low sum of £40, 000 that Nevin was thought to be offering.

-The Garda case file submitted to the Director of Public Prosecutions theorised that, rather than hiring a hitman, Catherine Nevin may have committed the murder herself.
+Some Gardaí however were reportedly sceptical of Holland's involvement, feeling that a professional hitman such as him would not have accepted the relatively low sum of £40,000 that Nevin was thought to be offering.
+The Garda case file submitted to the Director of Public Prosecutions theorised that, rather than hiring an assassin, Catherine Nevin may have committed the murder herself.
 The file noted that Tom Nevin still had a pen in his hand and his glasses on his nose when he was killed, suggesting that he was not surprised by the killer's arrival in the kitchen.
 Nevin also admitted that she had washed her hands before they were swabbed for gunshot residue.
 If this was the case, Nevin would still have required an accomplice to tie her up, remove the money to create the appearance of a robbery, and take the gun and the car away from the scene.